RNH-Ts/RNH-Ts.github.io/Project1.md

 ---

+## What This Project Demonstrates

+- End-to-end data analysis workflow: exploratory analysis, predictive modeling, and business-facing visualization
+- Ability to distinguish between visually strong patterns and model-supported drivers of attrition
+- Translation of technical findings into actionable HR insights using Power BI

+---

 ## Objectives
 1. Suggest hypotheses about the causes of observed employee attrition
 2. Assess assumptions on which statistical inference will be based